|Welcome to OSTENTA.NET

 omens, which were called ostenta,

-were the domain of the augur priests who accepted what were taken to
+domain of the augur priests who accepted what were taken to be

 future.
 When the usual order of the world seems disturbed,